General Rules

 (a) Membership may be canceled via email.

 Section 4.
-Members will be in bad standing if they cross a union picket line or work during an authorized strike.
+Members will be in bad standing if they cross a union picket line or fail to participate in an authorized labor action.
 Members may also be in bad standing if they violate the Member Conduct Guidelines.
 Members in bad standing risk being ejected from the union.

 Section 1.
-Any member in good-standing may put forth the request for the union to strike, and must be seconded by another member, also in good-standing.
+Any member in good-standing may put forth the request for the union to take labor action, and must be seconded by another member, also in good-standing.

-(a) The request for strike must have a proposal and a date for the strike to start.
-(Must specify the strike as immediate OR name a trigger condition to start the strike).
+(a) The request for labor action must have a proposal and a start date.
+(Must specify the labor action as immediate OR name a trigger condition to start the labor action).

 Section 2.
-A strike authorization vote will be conducted asynchronously over one (1) week to provide opportunity for participation by the membership.
+A labor action authorization vote will be conducted asynchronously over one (1) week to provide opportunity for participation by the membership.

 (a) At the start of the voting period, the proposal will be shared with the general membership.